HyperTag/documentation/v2/clickstream/destinations/facebook-pixel.md

 You can find out more about the specific use-case and benefits from this [Facebook Developers article](https://developers.facebook.com/ads/blog/post/2017/11/28/event-tracking-with-multiple-pixels-tracksingle/)

+## Settings

+### Map Categories to FB Content Types

+If you’re using real estate, travel, or automotive [Dynamic Ads](https://www.facebook.com/business/learn/facebook-create-ad-dynamic-ads) you can map `category` values to `content_type` values.
+For example, you might map the category “cars” to the “vehicle” content type so Facebook promotes relevant vehicles from your catalog.
+To understand which content types you can map to, consult the [Facebook Dynamic Ads](https://developers.facebook.com/docs/marketing-api/dynamic-ad) documentation.

+For most implementations we recommend leaving these mappings blank.
+By default, we’ll set content_type to “product”.

+### Blacklist PII Properties

+Facebook has a strict policy prohibiting any personally identifiable information (PII) from being sent as properties of events to their API.
+By default, this integration will scan `track` events for [these](https://docs.metarouter.io/v2/clickstream/destinations/facebook-pixel.html#pii-blacklisting) properties and strip them from the payload that gets sent to Facebook.
+If your events contain other properties with PII values, you can use this setting to append to this default list.
+You can also use this setting to optionally hash any PII values instead of dropping them.

+### Client-Side Only: Advanced Match Trait Key for External ID

+Please indicated a user trait key which you would like MetaRouter to use to send an `external_id` to Facebook Pixel using advanced matching.
+MetaRouter will use the value of this trait to map it to Facebook Pixel’s `external_id`.

+### Legacy Conversion Pixel IDs

+These are your [deprecated](https://developers.facebook.com/docs/facebook-pixel/implementation/custom-audiences) Conversion Pixel IDs from Facebook Conversion Tracking.
+Facebook will still accept data in this format, though it’s no longer possible to create conversion Pixel IDs.
+Now you create conversions based on standard and custom events inside their interface.
+Enter your event name in the left column and your pixel ID in the right column.

+### Map Your Events to Standard FB Events

+Enter your event on the left, and the Facebook standard event to map to on the right.
+Facebook recognizes certain [standard events](https://developers.facebook.com/docs/marketing-api/audiences-api/pixel#standardevents) that can be used across Custom Audiences, custom conversions, conversion tracking, and conversion optimization.
+When you map an event to a standard Facebook event, we’ll send the event by that name.
+Any unmapped events will still be sent as Custom Events.

+### Pixel ID

+Your Pixel ID, from the snippet created on the [Facebook Pixel creation page](https://www.facebook.com/ads/manager/pixel/facebook_pixel/).

+### Standard Events custom properties

+Add here all the custom properties you want to send as part of your Standard Events (Order Completed, Checkout Started, etc) as `property name`.

+### Use UserId or Anonymous Id as External Id

+Enable this setting if you want to send, `userId` (or `anonymousId` if not present) as external Id to Facebook.

+### Value Field Identifier

+For pre-purchase events such as `Product Viewed` and `Product Added`, choose which MetaRouter property you would like to map to Facebook’s value property.

+### Whitelist PII Properties

+By default, MetaRouter will strip any PII from the properties of `track` events that get sent to Facebook.
+If you would like to override this functionality, you can input each property you would like to whitelist as a line item in this setting. **Please reference our [documentation](https://docs.metarouter.io/v2/clickstream/destinations/facebook-pixel.html#pii-blacklisting) for the exact property names we filter out.**

+## Troubleshooting

+### PII Blacklisting

+Facebook enforces strict guidelines around sending Personally Identifiable Information (PII) as properties of Pixel events.
+In order to adhere to these guidelines, MetaRouter will automatically scan `track` event properties for PII and remove any that get flagged from the event to Facebook.
+The following keys are currently filtered:

+* email
+* firstName
+* lastName
+* gender
+* city
+* country
+* phone
+* state
+* zip
+* birthday

+Any `track` events with properties containing those keys will be sent to Facebook with those properties omitted.

+If you have events that use any of those keys for non-PII properties, you can manually whitelist them using the **Whitelist PII Properties** setting.
+You may also add to this list and/or optionally hash blacklisted properties with the **Blacklist PII Properties** setting.

+### Inconsistent or Missing Conversions

+The most common reason for Facebook conversion pixels to fire inconsistently is that the page redirects or reloads before the pixel has time to be loaded on the page.
+Make sure your page does not redirect or reload for at least 300ms after the conversion event happens.
+In some cases a delay of 500ms is necessary.

+We recommend using our `trackLink` or `trackForm` helpers to delay the page redirect.
+You can extend the delay by setting the timeout to 500ms.

+### Extra or Duplicate Conversions

+This may be due to conversion events being sent from your development, staging, or testing environments.
+We recommend setting up separate source for each environment.
+That way you can either point events to test conversion pixels in Facebook Conversion Tracking or turn off Facebook Conversion Tracking completely in non-production environments.

+Double check that your mapped conversion events aren’t happening anywhere else on your site.
+If the user reloads the conversion page or re-triggers the tracked event they may be double counted.

+Facebook’s conversion reports count view-through conversions as well as click-through conversions by default.
+You can change that setting inside Facebook Conversion Tracking in the report attribution settings.

+### Facebook Conversions Not Matching Google Analytics

+Facebook counts conversions per person, as opposed to Google Analytics which counts per browser cookie session (unless you’re using [Google Analytics User-ID](https://docs.metarouter.io/v2/clickstream/destinations/google-analytics.html#user-id)).

+If someone saw or clicked on your ad on a mobile phone then later came back directly to purchase on a desktop machine Google Analytics wouldn’t know that this was the same person, but Facebook would.
+In that scenario Google Analytics counts 2 unique visits with a conversion last attributed to a direct visit on desktop.
+Facebook counts one conversion with the conversion properly attributed to the last ad click/view on mobile.

 ## Things to note

 ### What happens to revenue when an event goes to Facebook?